aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Warp.md

 ## Remarks

-The [maps](../../../Enums%20and%20IDs/Maps.md) transfer won't occur during this commands's processing, but rather during [life cycle > Cleanup](../../life%20cycle.md#cleanup) at end of the SetText call.
+The [maps](../../../Enums%20and%20IDs/Maps.md) transfer won't occur during this commands's processing, but rather during [SetText Life Cycle > Cleanup](../../SetText%20Life%20Cycle.md#cleanup) at end of the SetText call.
 This only setup the transfer to happen at that moment.

 This commands also sets [End](End.md) to true.